 Editor itself can make the snapshot since it has full access to its own state.

 The pattern provides a special object for storing a snapshot of the object's state, called Memento.
-The memento's content isn't accessible to any other object except the one that produced it.
+The memento's content is not accessible to any other object except the one that produced it.
 Other objects would communicate with mementos using a limited interface, which allows no more than fetching a snapshot meta data, such as a creation time, label, etc.

 In our text editor example, we can create a separate